-Course Number Course Name Credits Prerequisites VRAR499 Project Practices TBD As Appropriate Course on a special topic in virtual reality and/or augmented reality.
-May be repeated as top ic changes.
-VRAR500 VR/AR DESIGN PRINCIPLES 1 TBD None Moving beyond design principles for 2D and 3D art, VR/AR Design Principles 1 addresses fundamental issues of designing virtual and augmented experiences.
-Topics may include factors such as semantic vs. responsive gestures, the reactivity o objects in virtual space, interactive element targeting, ergonomics, economy of gestures, sound, or other factors specific to VR and AR.
-VRAR525 VR/AR DESIGN PRINCIPLES 2 TBD VRAR500 Following on the foundations established in VR/AR Design Principles 1, VR/AR Design Principles 2 develops more fully th techniques of creating experiences through interactive virtual and augmented media.
-Specific topics may includ locomotion, optimization for VR tracking, hand and body design, space, and perspective, as well as elements of sound i virtual/augmented spaces.
-VRAR550 VR/AR STUDIO PROJECT 1 TBD VRAR525 The capstone of the VR/AR certificate program is the VR/AR studio project, a multidisciplinary collaborative project that will engage the efforts of engineers, VR/AR content designers and audio specialists.
+Course Number Course Name Credits Prerequisites VRAR525 VR/AR DESIGN PRINCIPLES 2 TBD VRAR500 Following on the foundations established in VR/AR Design Principles 1, VR/AR Design Principles 2 develops more fully the techniques of creating experiences through interactive virtual and augmented media.
+Specific topics may include locomotion, optimization for VR tracking, hand and body design, space, and perspective, as well as elements of sound in virtual/augmented spaces.
+VRAR550 VRAR550 VR/AR STUDIO PROJECT 1 TBD VRAR525 VRAR525 The capstone of the VR/AR certificate program is the VR/AR studio project, a multidisciplinary collaborative project that will engage the efforts of engineers, VR/AR content designers and audio specialists.
 All of the theory and practice of previous courses will come together in the implementation of projects inspired by 'real world' applications and in some cases commissioned by actual clients.
 Industry professionals will be brought in at intervals to provide expert feedback and to inspire best practices.
-VRAR555 VR/AR STUDIO PROJECT 2 TBD VRAR550 Part Two of VR/AR Studio Project extends the timeframe for completion of a multidisciplinary collaborative project to accommodate more complexity and/or depth.
+VRAR555 VR/AR STUDIO PROJECT 2 TBD VRAR550 VRAR550 Part Two of VR/AR Studio Project extends the timeframe for completion of a multidisciplinary collaborative project to accommodate more complexity and/or depth.
 Students will give a formal presentation completed work at the end of the program.
 VRAR599 Special Topic TBD As appropriate Course on a special topic in virtual and/or augmented reality.
-May be repeated as topic chan ges.
+May be repeated as topic changes.